 Palm Beach Gardens

-Michael Rudnet is excited to be full time at the Mandel JCC as the Sports Camp Director and Assistant Camp Director.
-He attended the University of Massachusetts to play collegial football.
+Michael Rudnet is excited to be full time at the Mandel JCC as the Sports Camp Director.
+He attended the University of Massachusetts to play college football.
 He graduated with a degree in Finance with a minor in Economics.
-He later earned two Master degrees in Education
+He later earned two Master degrees in Education.

 He has been a teacher, coach and athletic director at the high school middle school for over 12 years.
 He has successfully coached multiple sports including football, basketball and track.
 Many of his former athletes have gone on to earn athletic scholarships.

 For the past 13 years he has been working day camp, travel camp and built a successful sports camp at Wellington Landings Middle School.
 He is passionate about sports and teaching children how to play them.

 He currently lives in Wellington with his wife Andrea and his son Maxwell.
 Michael can’t wait for camp and build the existing sports program!